skygear-demo/skypad/README.md

 * Easy Sharing -  Share by URL, Twitter or FB.
 * Collaboration - Real time sync across all platforms.
 * Auto Save - Changes saved on the cloud automatically.
+* e Highligting -  JavaScript, C, HTML and CSS.
+And more comming.

 [Try it here](https://skygear-demo.github.io/skypad)